siduction/sidu-manual/data/en/0316-home-move_en.md

 ### Adjust fstab

 In order for the new data partition to be mounted and available to the user at system startup, the *fstab* file must be modified.
-Additional information about the *fstab* can be found in our manual [Adaptation of the fstab](0311-part-uuid_en.md#anpassung-der-fstab).
+Additional information about the *fstab* can be found in our manual [adaptation of the fstab](0311-part-uuid_en.md#adjusting-the-fstab).
 We need the UUID information of the data partition already read out above.
 Before that we create a backup copy of the *fstab* with date attachment:

 ~~~